-With Scrapbook MAX!
-2.0, not only can you add shadows to your photos, embellishments, papers, captions, ribbon text, and journal text – you have full control over how they look!
-In this short tutorial, we’ll show you just how easy it is!
+With this Scrapbook MAX! adding shadows tutorial, you’ll not only learn how to add shadows to your photos, embellishments, papers, captions, ribbon text, and journal text – you have full control over how they look!
+We’ll show you just how easy it is!

 Adding Shadows To Your Scrapbook Pages